SpikeAI/HULK/hulk.md

 The formation of structures in neural populations is mostly an unsupervised learning process, that is, that the emergence of this architecture is mostly self-organized.
 In the primary visual cortex of mammals, for example, one may observe during development the emergence of cells selective to localized, oriented features and that lead to the development of a rough representation of contours of the retinal image in this area.
-A major difficulty for the definition of unsupervised learning algorithms is that during this process, on the one hand the coding is performed knowing an immature structure and on the other side the adaptation of this structure is performed knowing a code that is not yet optimal.
+A major difficulty for the definition of unsupervised learning algorithms is that during this process, on the one hand the coding is performed knowing an immature structure and on the other hand, the adaptation of this structure is performed knowing a code that is not yet optimal.
-We propose here a fast algorithm compatible with a neuromimetic architecture which solves this problem and allows the fast emergence of localized filters sensitive to orientation.
+We propose here a fast algorithm compatible with a neuromimetic architecture which solves this problem and allows for the fast emergence of localized filters sensitive to orientation.
 The key to this algorithm lies in a simple yet optimal mechanism of homeostasis that reconciles the antagonistic processes that take place at the time scale of coding and learning.
 We tested this unsupervised algorithm with this homeostasis rule for a range of existing unsupervised learning algorithms coupled with different neural coding algorithms.
 In addition, we propose a simplification of this optimal rule of homeostasis by implementing a simple heuristic on the probability of activation of the neurons.